andy5995/vs-fltk/docs/developers/contributing.md

 - They must be written in [CommonMark](https://commonmark.org/) (with some possible extensions like the block headers for notices or warnings).
 - They shall not include HTML within them.
 XML will be parsed as normal `vs` code.

-Files which are written in markdown, but are outside the `docs` can follow a more relaxed format and target github/gitlab extensions for visualization.
+Files which are written in markdown, but are outside the `docs`, can follow a more relaxed format and target github/gitlab extensions for visualization.